📥 Receive messages

 GET /api/{session}/chats/{chatId}/messages/{messageId}?downloadMedia=true

-We recommend using 🔄 Webhooks instead to avoid performance issues.
+We recommend using 🔄 Events via Webhooks or Websockets instead to prevent performance issues.

 Examples